rajdeepbaru/525a1/cs609-autumn2024_25-/lab04-OpenFlow/README.md

         -   Traffic from h3 is forwarded to h2
 10. Verify the connectivity between the three hosts.

+> [!TIP]
-The code is given bellow.
+> The code is given bellow.
 Study the components of the code with the statements of the above questions.

 ```python
 from mininet.net import Mininet